E10 – High Ethanol content fuel – will it kill my scooter? | OPINION

 Does higher Ethanol content have any good effects on an engine?

 Ethanol is actually higher octane-rating than petrol.
-This means that it is slower burning and more resistant to engine ‘knock’ than straight petrol.
+This means that it is more resistant to engine ‘knock’ than straight petrol.
 Effectively Ethanol content can be used as an additive to reduce the risk of ‘knock’ or ‘pinking’ where previously other additives (MTBE and before that TEL tetra-ethyl-lead) were used to perform the same job.

 There are videos online which show how you can use water to remove the ethanol content from petrol, specifically for old 2-strokes.
 Sadly this laborious process can’t be advised because it will reduce the octane rating of the remaining petrol.
 Unless you add octane booster afterwards then you are still risking running on a fuel that will damage your engine.